alexrudnick/dissertation/BURNDOWN.md

 ## monolingual done things
   * DONE run experiments for brown clusters AND syntactic features at once
+  * DONE try combinations of default features with embeddings.
+    * DONE shouldn't be hard: calculate embeddings as before, just add those as some more features, right?
+One feature per dimension, just loop over the dimensions.
   * run experiments for brown clusters
     * DONE always use feature prefixes, just cite Turian et al as explanation
     * DONE europarl clusters